Headless Commerce: the Definitive Guide for Business Leaders

 Being among the most popular platforms, has joined the trend and become a headless content management system.
 Its GraphQL Storefront API makes it possible to design swift and engaging websites following the headless architecture.
 Note that you need to have the Shopify Plus version to access headless solutions.

 Although Shopify has always had limited customization capabilities compared to open-source software (and the headless platform is no exception), it provides pre-built solutions.
 This makes the eCommerce platform a perfect fit for businesses wanting to minimize time to market.
 Plus, experienced developers can still access Shopify's code and change it to some extent.
+That’s what we do as part of our .

 The headless architecture relies on Hydrogen, Shopify’s React-based framework, coupled with Oxygen, its global hosting solution.
 By using the JavaScript library, developers can build headless commerce solutions that might suit specific business needs.
-At the same time, this headless commerce platform guarantees secure hosting all over the world.
+At the same time, this B2B headless commerce platform guarantees secure hosting all over the world.

 Yet, it isn’t clear whether the division into microservice architecture is possible on Shopify or not.
 This may change in the future, though.
 As the company states, the content management system functions as a platform as a service (PaaS), offering a managed runtime to enable the following: